 Low income families in Allen County can get help.
 The financial assistance available assists with paying everything grocery costs to money for rent, energy or heating bills, and even mortgage help.
 That is just a sampling of what may be offered by a charity or government office, and find more details below on how to get help and where to go to apply for financial aid in Fort Wayne.

-The United Way of Allen County is creating a new assistance fund, called the “Help for Hard Times” fund.
+The United Way of Allen County (see who to call below) is creating a new assistance fund, called the “Help for Hard Times” fund.
 It was established recently to meet the increasing needs of local residents for basic services such as shelter, food, and health care aid.